dfinity/ic-observability-stack/README.md

   this stack needs to be set up.
-* If you plan to run this stack in a remote machine, the user account you log onto this machine with must have root-equivalent access via `sudoers`, and should be an Ubuntu machine.
-Support for Fedora targets is in the works.
+* If you plan to run this stack in a remote machine, the user account you log onto this machine with must have root-equivalent access via `sudoers`, and should be running an Ubuntu LTS machine or a recent Fedora release.

 ## Preparation